Workflow Platform for all kinds of business process and approvals

 One of the best ways to promote success is to make the project visible to everyone on your team.
 It’s extremely motivating when your team can see the goals they’ve helped establish as well as the progress being made (or not made) toward those goals.

 The Kanban method is a simple and effective visual system for organizing workflows.
 It helps prevent bottlenecks, encourages incremental improvements, and balances demands against available capacity.
-Kanban board can be physical in the form of sticky notes placed on an empty wall, or you can go digital with online workplaces shared around the globe.
+Kanban boards can be physical in the form of sticky notes placed on an empty wall, or you can go digital with online workplaces shared around the globe.

-First, identify the steps or phases of your workflow and create a column for each one.
+First, identify the steps or project phases of your workflow and create a column for each one.
 Second, create a card for each task or project element that needs to be completed.
 Third, put your cards into the columns that represent where each task or project stands in the workflow.
 As tasks move from one phase to the next, move the card to the next column until it has passed through all the phases of your workflow.

 Everyone on the team can see at a glance how tasks are moving through the phases.
 This lets each team member know who’s waiting, who needs help, what tasks are late, and what needs to be done next.